treygriffith/joules/README.md

 			var $ = require('jquery');
 		}
 		require.ready(function() {
-			ready();
+			// no dependencies are declared within the callback function body ready();
 		});
 	</script>
 	...
 ```
+#### Main Entrypoint

 You can also define a `main` script, which is the primary entry-point for the javascript on the page.
+Scripts defined externally do not need the `require.ready` callback - they won't be invoked until all dependencies are loaded.
 For larger web apps, this is usually desirable when compared to inline scripts.
 This is similar to RequireJS's behavior:

 `index.html`: